 - happy ever afters (especially for the queer characters)

 - honest (if snarky) communication

 I know, I know, how wholesome.
 But also kinky and charming and lots of fun.
 Sometimes super sexy, too.

-4. The new book looks awesome – how does it explore gender, and why did you feel it was important to write at this time?
+4. The 5th Gender looks awesome – how does it explore gender, and why did you feel it was important to write at this time?

 There are tons of amazing writers doing fantastic work to push boundaries in queer spaces, many with justified anger and suffering.
 It’s powerful and necessary.
 But as a humor writer, I’m more inclined to be insidious.
 The great advantage of writing fluff, is people don’t take you seriously, and then you can wiggle your way into changing their minds *despite* themselves.

 At its heart, The 5th Gender is a light romantic cozy mystery, it just happens to feature the cutest snarkiest alien ever, who also happens to be a member of a species with 5 genders.

 I can hope that this book encourages readers into thinking about how they define gender to themselves, and why a black and white perspective is damaging, not to mention the danger in associating gender with biological sexual characteristics and codified social norms.
 Perhaps they will even chat about such things with others.